 We pride ourselves on delivering work that has a positive and lasting impact on the people, areas and communities that we support.

-We have developed over 300 young startup leaders.
+To date, we have developed over 340 young startup leaders.

-Over 40% of alumni of the NEF+ programme have gone on to become founders, collectively raising more than £140m in investment and creating 2,600 jobs.
-The sectors covered include health-tech, AI, consumer goods, food & drink and more.
-Other alumni have gone on to achieve leadership positions in some of the UK’s fastest-growing businesses.
+Over 40% of our NEF+ alumni have gone on to become founders, raising more than £140m in investment and creating 2,600 jobs.
+These startups have included health-tech, AI, consumer goods, food, drink, and everything in-between.
+Others have gone on to achieve leadership positions within the UK’s fastest-growing businesses.